centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/about.md

 - [Host templates](basic-objects/hosts-templates.md) and [service templates](basic-objects/services-templates.md), that allow you to define default values so as to speed up the creation of these objects.

-- [Plugin Packs](pluginpacks.md), that provide ready-to-use host and service templates.
-These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Plugin Pack templates to a host for it to be monitored.
+- [Monitoring Connectors](pluginpacks.md), that provide ready-to-use host and service templates.
+These greatly simplify the configuration of hosts and services: for instance, all you have to do is to apply Monitoring Connector templates to a host for it to be monitored.

 - The [autodiscovery feature for hosts and services](discovery/introduction.md), that allows you to get a list of new hosts and services and to add them automatically to the list of monitored resources.